-A user able to modify the schema of subscriber-side tables can execute arbitrary code as a superuser.
+A user able to modify the schema of subscriber-side tables can execute arbitrary code as the role which owns any subscription which modifies those tables.
 Limit ownership and

-TRIGGER privilege on such tables to roles that superusers trust.
+TRIGGER privilege on such tables to trusted roles.
 Moreover, if untrusted users can create tables, use only publications that list tables explicitly.
 That is to say, create a subscription

-FOR ALL TABLES only when superusers trust every user permitted to create a non-temp table on the publisher or the subscriber.
+FOR ALL TABLES IN SCHEMA only when superusers trust every user permitted to create a non-temp table on the publisher or the subscriber.

 The role used for the replication connection must have the